-- 4.4.6 The Operating Company shall undertake reactive Structures Safety Inspections after a problem or deficiency or a weather warning in the location of a Structure has been observed or reported by;

-- (a) any of the Contract Personnel, or
+- 4.4.6 The Operating Company shall undertake reactive Structures Safety Inspections after a problem or deficiency or a weather warning in the location of a Structure has been observed or reported by; - (a) Any of the Contract Personnel, or and report them to the Bridges Manager.

-- (b) Police Scotland or the public, or

-- (c) United Kingdom Met Office

-and report them to the Bridges Manager.
 The Operating Company shall remove all debris, obstructions, or hazards identified during a Structures Safety Inspection in accordance with the treatment response timescales of a Category 1 Defect or a Hazard Notice.